dududaa/ppdrive/docs/integration-and-authentication.md

 The code above will send a "create new user" request to PPDRIVE.
 Notice how we concatenate the `public` and `private` PPDRIVE keys using a dot "."?.
 The request will be successful only if `X-CLIENT-ID` and `X-API-KEY` are present in the headers and only if they contain valid keys.

 # Authentication
-PPDRIVE manages its own records of application users in order to understand and track which assets belongs to who, securing user assets from unauthorized access.
-At the moment, PPDRIVE depends on your (external) app for request authentication.
-We're working on adding independent authentication mechanisms for those who desire.
-For now, you have to set PPDRIVE_AUTH_URL to tell PPDRIVE where to go for users authentication.
-Don't worry if you don't understand just yet.
-This guide will show you how everything fits together.

-For users to upload assets and access other secured routes on PPDRIVE, a user account must be created (and
+PPDRIVE keeps its own record of users to help track asset ownership and ensure that each user's data is protected from unauthorized access.

+Currently, PPDRIVE relies on your external app to handle user authentication.
+We're working on building our own standalone authentication system for those who prefer a self-contained setup.

+In the meantime, you'll need to set the PPDRIVE_AUTH_URL so that PPDRIVE knows where to send users for authentication.

+No worries if this sounds confusing — this guide will walk you through how it all works, step by step.

+#### 1. Create an authentication URL